wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-mahout.md

 ###Cannot find the JAR file

 HDInsight 3.1 clusters include Mahout.
 The path and file name include the version number of Mahout that is installed on the cluster.
-The Windows PowerShell example script in this tutorial uses a path that is valid as of July 2014, but the version number will change in future updates to HDInsight.
+The Windows PowerShell example script in this tutorial uses a path that is valid as of November 2015, but the version number will change in future updates to HDInsight.
 To determine the current path to the Mahout JAR file for your cluster, use the following Windows PowerShell command, and then modify the script to reference the file path that is returned:

 	Use-AzureHDInsightCluster -Name $clusterName
 	$jarFile = Invoke-Hive -Query '!${env:COMSPEC} /c dir /b /s ${env:MAHOUT_HOME}\examples\target\*-job.jar'